protonemedia/laravel-splade-docs/using-vue-libraries.md

     .mount(el);
 ```

 Now you may use the library in a Blade template.
-Note how we loop over the `$products` items *inside* the Vue Carousel component.
+Note how we loop over the `$products` items with the Blade `@foreach` directive, *inside* the Vue Carousel component.

 ```blade
 <x-layout>